kyverno/KDP/proposals/split_kyverno_controllers.md

 ### Configuration

 The Kyverno ConfigMap can allow enabling or disabling all major features or modules.
+The same configuration map can be used by all processes.

 # Implementation